Sifu Tom Braithwaite

 During this time, Tom won various national tournaments and in 1997 he entered into the European Kung Fu Championships where he won a Gold Medal for free sparring and a Silver Medal for forms.

-Tom then emigrated to Hong Kong where, for seven years, he studied Southern Dragon style kung fu, Yang style tai chi (including Dong’s fast form) and Liu He Ba Fa directly from one of the China's most highly regarded masters - Cheung Kwok Tai.
+Tom then emigrated to Hong Kong where he studied Southern Dragon style kung fu, Yang style tai chi (including Dong’s fast form) and Liu He Ba Fa directly from one of the China’s most highly regarded masters – Cheung Kwok Tai.

-After showing his dedication to his training over the first four years in Hong Kong, Tom was accepted by Master Cheung as a 'closed door student' where, for the final three years of his time there, he trained privately with Master Cheung for at least 8 hours every day.
+After showing his dedication to his training over the first four years in Hong Kong, Tom was accepted by Grandmaster Cheung as a ‘closed door student’ through a traditional ceremony where he was taught the signature Dragon style form, Long Ying Mor Kiu.
+For the final few years of his time living in Hong Kong, he trained privately with Grandmaster Cheung for at least 8 hours every day.
 This intensive, personal training gave Tom a unique insight into Chinese kung fu that set him on the path to develop a depth of ability and a level of understanding that is very rare.

-In 2002, Tom was the first Westerner ever to enter the Hong Kong Kung Fu Championships where he won a Gold medal in the Traditional Styles section against 60 entrants, performing Dragon style.
+In 2002, Tom was the first Westerner ever to enter the Hong Kong Kung Fu Championships where he won a Gold medal in the Traditional Styles section, performing Dragon style.

-Later in 2003, he entered the Hong Kong Internal Kung Fu Championships, again the first and only Westerner ever to try, and won another Gold medal in the Non-Weapons section, performing Liu He Ba Fa against 30 entrants.
-Tom also won a Bronze medal in the Weapons category, performing a traditional Tai Chi sword form against 70 entrants.
+In 2003, he entered the Hong Kong Internal Kung Fu Championships, again the first and only Westerner ever to try, and won another Gold medal in the Non-Weapons section, performing Liu He Ba Fa.
+Tom also won a Bronze medal in the Weapons category, performing traditional Yang style Tai Chi sword.

 The Dragon Martial Arts Association UK

-The DMAA holds classes in Haslemere, West Sussex, and Brighton & Hove, East Sussex, as well as in surrounding areas and also in London.
-Class sizes are limited so students always receive a high degree of personal attention and Sifu Braithwaite is always present at each class.
+The DMAA holds classes in Fernhurst, West Sussex, and Brighton & Hove, East Sussex.
+Class sizes are limited so students always receive a high degree of personal attention.

 The DMAA also provides tailored courses for corporations as team-building exercises, practical self defence courses for teenagers (or adults) and demonstrations where students regularly perform at events across the UK and abroad.

-The DMAA also organises regular trips to Hong Kong and China, where students can immerse themselves in Chinese culture and receive personal, 1-on-1 tuition from some of the world’s most highly respected masters of kung fu alive today.
+The DMAA also organises annual trips to Hong Kong and China, where students can immerse themselves in Chinese culture and receive personal, 1-on-1 tuition from some of the world’s most highly respected masters of kung fu alive today.
+These are not ‘coach tours’ with a few superficial training sessions thrown in – instead DMAA students get to live and breathe the kung fu lifestyle in its most traditional and authentic form.

-These trips to Hong Kong and China are truly unique experiences that not only give students an incomparable boost to their knowledge and ability in kung fu, but they are also an incredible opportunity to learn about Chinese culture, get to know and be known in the local kung fu community and experiment with its (sometimes curious) cuisine.
+These trips to Hong Kong and China are truly unique experiences that not only give students an incomparable boost to their knowledge and ability in kung fu, but they are also an incredible opportunity to learn about Chinese culture, get to know and be known in the local kung fu community.

 Please take a look at the gallery section for more photos of the DMAA in action in France, China and Hong Kong.

-As the head of the Dragon Sign Athletic Association, Master Cheung is widely acknowledged as one of the world's leading practitioners of Dragon style kung fu, having been the senior student of Lam Woon Gong, the son of Grandmaster Lam Yiu Kwai (the founder of the style).
+CKTGrandmaster Cheung is widely acknowledged as one of the world’s leading practitioners of Dragon style kung fu, having been the senior student of Lam Woon Gong, the son of Grandmaster Lam Yiu Gwai (the founder of the style).

-Master Cheung is also one of the world's few genuine experts in the rare art of Liu He Ba Fa, or Water Boxing, having learned from Tsan Tzan Yi and Choi Ho Ching do djeung.
+Grandmaster Cheung is also one of the world’s few genuine experts in the rare art of Liu He Ba Fa, having learned from Tsan Tzan Yi and Choi Ho Ching do djeung.

-For Tom and his students to have such a close relationship with a master of this calibre is a rare attribute indeed and one for which he is eternally grateful.
+For Tom and his students to have such a close relationship with a Grandmaster of this calibre is a rare gift indeed and one for which he is eternally grateful.